a group of people in a courtroom, Phases of Criminal Trial

 Instructing the Jury, Deliberation, and Verdict

-In criminal cases, most state jurisdictions require that a jury reach a unanimous verdict, whether it be guilty or not guilty.
+Most state jurisdictions require that a jury reach a unanimous verdict in criminal cases, whether guilty or not guilty.

 Should the jury not reach a unanimous verdict, the court will likely declare the jury is officially hung and declare a mistrial.